 Where: North Farm, Washington, RH20 4BB

-Book now: Chalk
+Book now: Wiston Estate

 Tinwood Estate, West Sussex

 What: For lovers of English sparkling wine, Tinwood Estate is a must-visit.
 Situated on the edge of the South Downs, this 275-acre, family-owned farm has been producing award-winning wines since 2007, made from a blend of Chardonnay, Pinot Noir and Pinot Meunier.
-It now boasts 110 acres of land under vine, where it largely produces Blanc de Blancs, Brut and English Sparkling Rose.
+It now boasts 110 acres of land under vine, where it largely produces Blanc de Blancs, Brut and English sparkling Rose.
 Vineyard tours and wine tastings last an hour and a half and include a tour of the vines followed by a relaxed session in the tasting room where you can enjoy three English Sparkling wines - all for just £21 per person.
-Make a weekend of it and stay the night in one of its luxury vineyard lodges.
+It’s also home to the Vineyard Kitchen, which offers tapas-style dishes designed around its sparkling wines.

 Where: Tinwood Farm, Halnaker, Chichester, PO18 0NE

-Book now: Restaurant at Tinwood Estate
+Book now: Tinwood Estate

 Chapel Down, Kent